kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 }
 ```

-This makes it so that once the initial hide or show animation completes, if the weather info was just hidden, then the `axis` of `ratingStackView` animates to horizontal.
+Once the initial hide or show animation completes, if the weather info was just hidden, then the `axis` of `ratingStackView` animates to horizontal.
 When the weather is shown again, the `axis` will be set back to vertical.
 ![bordered width=32%](images/58-rating-animation_750x902.png)

-Also, add the following line right below the existing line in the `else` clause:
+Add the following lines immediately below the existing line in the `else` clause:

 ```swift
 } else {